 June 2008

 It takes 1.5hours to climb down to the base of the crater.
 I gave up halfway, the sulphur dioxide fumes proved too piercing to my lungs and eyes.
+My throat was sore for the whole day after only spending few hours up the volcano.

 It is amazing how these sulphur miners carry their heavy 80-100kg load of sulphur up and down the crater and breathing and working in unbearable conditions filled with sulphur dioxide fumes.
 The visibility was quite limited and only every once in while does it clear a little to reveal a few moments of the lake.